Anadea/anadea_blog/content/posts/real-estate-crowdfunding-platform/index.md

 * **Selenium, Cypress:** Automated testing across platforms.
 * **CI/CD (Jenkins, Circle CI):** Streamlining deployment and updates.

-With this tech stack, your real estate crowdfunding platform will be well-equipped to handle growth, ensure security, and provide a smooth user experience.
-At Anadea, we customize the stack to fit your specific project needs.
+With this tech stack, your product will be well-equipped to handle growth, ensure security, and provide a smooth user experience.
+At Anadea, we customize the stack to fit your crowdfunding app development needs.

 ## Understanding the crowdfunding regulations